 In our experience, many homeowners think that want a pure, deep black for their kitchen cabinets or front door or accent wall, but actually they want a very, very dark charcoal gray.
 A rich dark gray will still “read” as black in most contexts, because it’ll be the darkest color in the room.
 But grays can give you a more nuanced color than pure black, and are a good choice if you’re afraid that a deep black will look too stark or contrast-y in your space.

-Here’s how I envision the range of black paint colors you might choose from:
+Sample range of black paint colors you might choose from:

+Here’s an example.
 You’ll notice, there’s very little difference here!
 But you’re looking at small dollops of paint, on a computer screen.
 Differences are magnified when you’re painting walls or cabinets.

 Here’s the “short list” of what we think are the best black paint colors, just looking at some of our Austin projects and our projects in San Antonio, Texas.
 These are all black cabinet paint colors, but the colors would look equally fabulous on an accent wall, in a small powder bath with a dramatic mirror and light fixture, or in a connecting space like a hallway or vestibule.
 And of course, on a front door!